hargroa2/DigitalCrafts2022/week7/day1/notes.md

 Modules have all of their own little worlds without having to interact with each other

-Event listners run different code based on events that occur.
+Event listeners run different code based on events that occur.
 They're different from browser events (DOM, click, submit, etc.), whereas node events are network request received, file input completed

 - These events are asynchronous, which will execute the operation in the background and continue with processing other requests.